alankemsley/dating-app/README.md

-# dating-app
+# Dating App
-A dating app based on Myers-Briggs personalities
+## A dating app that matches users based on their Myers-Briggs personality types.
+This app utilizes the Express.js package for server management.